2ndQuadrant/pg_stat_plans/README.rst

 necessarily make it so for the root user.
 A workaround is described below, at the end of the Redhat notes.

-The pg_stat_plans module must be created in PostgreSQL.
+The pg_stat_plans module must be created for each PostgreSQL database from which query plan costs will be monitored (for the entire installation).
 See "setting up PostgreSQL", below.

 Notes on RedHat Linux, Fedora, and CentOS Builds
 ------------------------------------------------